sei0511/Team/README.md

-    deleteTeam(string $teamname)//Delete the team but return false if the team does not exist. joinTeam(string $teamname, Player $player)//Returns false if the player is to join the team but the team does not exist. leaveTeam(string $teamname, Player $player)//Player leave team.However, if the team does not exist or does not belong to the team, false is returned.
+    deleteTeam(string $teamname)//Delete the team but return false if the team does not exist. joinTeam(string $teamname, Player $player)//Returns false if the player is to join the team but the team does not exist. leaveTeam(string $teamname, Player $player)//Player leave team.However, if the team does not exist or does not belong to the team, false is returned. getTeamData(string $teamname)//The number of people belonging to that team is returned, but false is returned if the team does not exist. getPTeam(Player $player)//Returns the name of the team the player belongs to, but false if the player does not belong to the team. getAllPlayer()//The team to which all the players belong is returned as an array. getAllTeam()//All teams and the number of people belonging to them are returned as an array.